ismail424/ikea-capstone-group-8/README.md

 # FlameWatch

 **FlameWatch** is a web-based fire alarm system designed to monitor fire alarms and notify emergency services in case of a fire.
-This application uses modern web technologies to provide a streamlined and efficient way to enhance fire safety.
+This application uses modern web technologies to provide a streamlined and efficient way to enhance fire safety

 ## Table of Contents
 - [Features](#features)